Amanat (2021 TV series): Plot

 Safdar hears Zaraar and Mehar talk and finally everyone gets to know that they are not married and do not have an affair.
 Safdar gets them married anyhow.
 Zuneira keeps on insulting Samra, Mehar, Junaid and Firdous.
 She manipulates her family and Junaid.
 Samra is pregnant.
 She falsely blames Junaid of beating her in front of the entire family.
 Junaid gets to know her truth.
 Mehar and Zaraar starts to love each other.
 Mehar is pregnant.
 Zuneira befriends her and takes her to her doctor friend and gives her wrong medicines.
 Junaid gets to know about the wrong medicines and confronts her.
 Junaid also changes Mehar's medicines.
 Zuniera creates misunderstanding in the family regarding Junaid and Mehar.
 She tricks Mehar into going to Junaid's room when everyone including Samr and Raheel are present.
 Then she creates a scene.
-Zaraar doesn't trust Mehar.
+Zaraar does not trust Mehar.
 Junaid runs out of the house when no one listens to him.
 Firdous throws Mehar out of the house.
 Mehar runs into the doctor and calls her aunt and goes home.
 Zuneira tries to get Zaraar's sympathy.
 Junaid stays in a hotel overnight.
 He runs into a female friend outside and she decides to help him get settled in UK and get a job.
 Zuneira keeps portraying herself as helpless to gain Zaraar's sympathy.
 Mehar faints and gets to know about her pregnancy.
-Raheel asks Junaid to divorce Zuneira, fearing for herself and the baby, Samra faints is taken to the hospital.
-Saeeda takes Mehar to Zaraar to talk to him but Zuneira doesn't let her meet him and tells her that the baby will be proof that she is characterless.
+Raheel asks Junaid to divorce Zuneira.
+Fearing for herself and the baby, Samra faints is taken to the hospital.
+Saeeda takes Mehar to Zaraar to talk to him but Zuneira does not let her meet him and tells her that the baby will be proof that she is characterless.
 Zuneira finds UK visa and creates a scene.

+Junaid falls in love with his old friend named Laiba and marries her without telling anyone.
+Qaiser is unconscious in his room and is taken to the hospital as soon as possible.
+However, he passes away and his mother Syeda blames Malik Furqan for the sudden death.

+A few months later, Junaid and Laiba are living in London where no one from Junaids family answers their constant calls.
+Samra has a son named Talha and is still living in her parents' house as Raheel would not take her home.
+Mehar gives birth to her and Zaraar's son.
+Zaraar's mother brings Mehar in the house.
+Zaraar and Mehar reconcile.
+Zooni's dad dies, and her mother goes to live with Samra and Raheel in Dubai for some time.
+Alone in the house, Zooni loses all sense and runs out in the street only to come in front of a car and dies on spot.